Rukun Negara: Declaration

-The Rukun Negara was declared officially by His Majesty Tuanku Ismail Nasiruddin Shah, the fourth Yang di-Pertuan Agong of Malaysia on August 31, 1970, which is the Malaysian Independence Day.
+The Rukun Negara was declared officially by the fourth Yang di-Pertuan Agong, Ismail Nasiruddin of Terengganu on August 31, 1970.
 The declaration was held on the 13th Independence Day celebration at Dataran Merdeka (formerly known as Selangor Club Padang).
 The celebration was themed "Muhibbah dan Perpaduan" (Goodwill and Unity) and the government changed the term "Independence Day" (Hari Merdeka) to "National Day" (Hari Kebangsaan) to promote national unity.

 Promoting the Rukun Negara

 On September 2, 1970, a meeting on the distribution of Rukun Negara was held in the Parliament Building.
 The meeting was presided by Dr. Agoes Salim, the Head of the Research Unit of the National Unity Department.
 It was decided by the attendees of the meeting that the Malay version of the text shall be the original, while the others as translations of the text.
 The recitation of the Rukun Negara was encouraged on official events and the text should be recited on the State Opening of the Parliament and State Legislative Assemblies.
 It was also proposed that a textbook on Rukun Negara should be provided to students, especially during the subject of Tatacara.

 A brochure (buku risalah) was published and distributed by the Department of Information on the day of declaration of Rukun Negara.
 A pocket-sized version was also made for both the Malay and English version of the text.
 The Malay version was reprinted on 1983 following the new spelling system.

 The Ministry of Information was responsible for distributing, promoting and explaining the Rukun Negara to the public.
 A three-day seminar was held to explain the content and meaning of Rukun Negara to all the ministry's officers.
 One of the writers of the declaration, Tan Sri Ghazali Shafie, also gave a talk on the annual general meeting of the department's Union of Employees regarding the Rukun Negara.
-Several promotional videos were also produced from time to time to be played on television, such as "Towards National Unity" by the National Film Department of Malaysia and the video for the "Today in History" programme (Hari Ini Dalam Sejarah) by the national archives.
+Several promotional videos were also produced from time to time to be played on television, such as Towards National Unity by the National Film Department of Malaysia and the video for the Today in History programme (Hari Ini Dalam Sejarah) by the national archives.